 Grandparent Gardening Week

-Taking place from 14th-18th March 2016, our first national Grandparent Gardening Week aims to help schools get support from the local community to kick start their gardens into action after the winter.
+Taking place from 27th-31st March 2017, Grandparent Gardening Week aims to help schools get support from the local community to kick start their gardens into action after the winter.

 Hosting a gardening activity